eclab/grains/lfo/README.md

 the rate: Short, Medium, and Long.
 Within a range you can adjust the rate with the RATE knob or CV.

+## Centering

+Mozzi has a limited top range of 4.1V for its CV.
+If your LFO is centered at 2.5V, this means that Mozzi can go as low as 2.5V below that position but only 1.6V above it.
+LFO give you two options here.
+You can either recenter the LFO (not about 2.5V) so it goes 0V to 4.1V, or you can keep it centered and symmetric but reduce its range to 0.9V to 4.1V.

+The first option is the default.
+If you'd like it centered, there's an option in the code.

+## Gain

+Gain is provided on Audio IN.
+By default, of course, that is 0.
+So by default we disable gain entirely.
+If you'd like to control the LFO gain via CV on Audio In, there is an option for that in the code.

 Pot 3 controls both the TYPE of the LFO wave (Tri, Sine, Pulse) and the RANGE (Short, Medium, Long).
 Thus there are 9 options in total.

 The LFO can also be RESET with a trigger.